 Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: National Hydrographic data shows Bishop Creek to be perennial.
-The wetland in question is adjacent to Bishop Creek, which flow directly into Cook Inlet.
+Provide rationale indicating that wetland is directly abutting an RPW: The wetlands have a continuous surface connection with Little Rabbit Creek and its tributary via minor drainages and a man-made ditch that runs along the northern boundary of the property.

-Uketlands directly abutting an RPW where tributaries typically flow "seasonally."
+U Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW:

-Provide acreage estimates for jurisdictional wetlands in the review area: 2 acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 6.4 acres.